 VLAN classification is a process to classify a VLAN group to which a received packet belongs.
-The VID of the generated Packet Tag information associated to the received packet is used as an index for VLAN group table lookup.
-The VID matched VLAN group will be used for packet forwarding.
-If no matched VLAN group is found in table lookup, the packet is dropped.
+The VID of the packet will never be forwarded to other ports which are not in the member ports.

 Refer to section 3.2.4 for details about how the Packet Tag information is generated.